Peter Dalglish: Ethiopia and Sudan

 Dalglish organized an airlift of food and medical supplies from Canada to Ethiopia in December 1984 along with University of King's College president John Godfrey.
 The experience convinced him to leave his law career and return to Africa to work with poor children.

 Dalglish joined the World University Service of Canada (WUSC) to work in Darfur Sudan, where he organized humanitarian relief for women and children displaced by severe drought and famine.
 In the late 1980s, Dalglish through Street Kids International arranged to rehabilitate and equip children's schools in southern Sudan as part of Operation Lifeline and hired Emma McCune to run the project.

 In 1986, Dalglish was reassigned to run the World Food Programme Road Transportation Operation in Khartoum, Sudan.
 After catching a child breaking into his vehicle using a bent nail, Dalglish convinced a Belgian technical training school to provide auto mechanic training to street children, funded with $50,000 from Bob Geldof.
 In 1987, Dalglish set up a bicycle courier service run entirely by street children in Khartoum with "$200, a borrowed office, and an American Express card", creating Street Kids International.

 Mexico and Guatemala

-In 1986, Dalglish spent three months engaging street children in Guatemala and Mexico developing a anti-drug cartoon project, "Gold tooth", with Derek Lamb and Kaj Pindal, and two further films "Karate Kid" about HIV/AIDS and another about starting a business.
+In 1986, Dalglish spent three months engaging street children in Guatemala and Mexico developing an anti-drug cartoon project, "Gold tooth", with Derek Lamb and Kaj Pindal, and two further films "Karate Kid" about HIV/AIDS and another about starting a business.